jfreeze/horizon/README.md

 projects** to FreeBSD hosts.

 ## Features
-- Only SSH access required for administration
+- Only SSH access is required for administration
 - Uses install files so you can version manage host configuration
 - Installs Elixir, Erlang, Postgres and Postgres databases
 - Full Postgres install with a single command